 The software testing process ensures that the product which is developed by developers meets the requirements of the user.
 The testing aims to find bugs and to get them fixed by the development team, thereby maintaining the quality of the product to be delivered to the customer.

-Question: What are the difference between test cases, test scenarios, and test script?
+37. What are the differences between test cases, test scenarios, and test scripts?

 Test Cases: A document that contains the steps to be executed.
 A test case document is already planned and contains edge cases.

 Test Scenarios: Any functionality that can be tested is a test scenario.
 It is also called Test Possibility or Test Condition.